-As mentioned earlier, the Kurinji blooms in every 12 years; the last bloom was in 2006, the next bloom will be in 2018, which will be followed by a flowering season in 2030 and so on.
+As mentioned earlier, the Kurinji blooms every 12 years; the second last known bloom was in 2006, the last bloom was be in 2018 and next bloom in 2030, which will be followed by a flowering season in 2030 and so on.
 If you wish to descry the blue wonderment, 2018 would be the right time.
 The Neelakurnji flowering season coincides with the spring season of Kerala.
-The Kurinji flowers start flowering in limited numbers in the last phase of monsoon.
+The Kurinji flowers start flowering in limited numbers in the last phase of the monsoon.
 As the monsoon clouds slowly recede, the blue florets carpet the valleys, mountains, and grasslands.
-The blooming season starts from August and it ends in November.
+The blooming season starts in August and ends in November.
 The peak blooming period would be in September and October.

-If you want to visit the place when it is less crowded and noisy, the beginning of the flowering season would be ideal for you.
-As the flowering progresses, it is more likely to spread across the social media, attracting more crowds to the hills.
+If you want to visit a place where it is less crowded and noisy, the beginning of the flowering season would be ideal for you.
+As the flowering progresses, it is more likely to spread across social media, attracting more crowds to the hills.
 If you yearn to witness the bloom in all its glory and if you don’t mind the crowd and the hullaballoo, the peak months of September and October will suit you the best.

 Here are some facts about the Kurinji poo or Neelakurinji flower as it is locally known and flowers that will help you to better enjoy and appreciate the bloom.
-The prime attracting factor of the flower is its eye-soothing blue color.
+The prime attracting factor of the flower is its eye-soothing blue colour.
 When the flower ages, it turns purplish-blue.
-The Kurinji flowers grow in places of high altitude with a chilly climate.
+The Kurinji flowers grow in places of high altitudes with a chilly climate.
 It grows at an altitude of 1300 to 2400 meters.
-The plant Neelakurinji plant falls in the shrub category and is usually 30 to 60 cm high, but they can grow well beyond 180 cm under amiable environmental conditions.
+The plant Neelakurinji plant falls in the shrub category and is usually 30 to 60 cm high, but it can grow well beyond 180 cm under amiable environmental conditions.